Getting the cap on the bottle: Inside P&G's robot ambitions

-CINCINNATI/TABLERS STATION, W.V., July 19 (Reuters) - Procter & Gamble Co (PG.N) may be best known for laundry detergent and toothpaste, but its secret sauce is arguably figuring out how to do things like get two red bottles of Olay skin lotion into blister packs as cheaply and accurately as possible.
+CINCINNATI/TABLERS STATION, W.V.
+(Reuters) - Procter & Gamble Co may be best known for laundry detergent and toothpaste, but its secret sauce is arguably figuring out how to do things like get two red bottles of Olay skin lotion into blister packs as cheaply and accurately as possible.

 That task is currently done by hand at its factories.